marjcobero/react100-vstda/README.md

  * check mark the task.

 Built with:
- * UI is React framework with bootstrap
+ * UI is ReactJS library with bootstrap
  * Server backend is build with Node Express
  * Tested with Mocha